tillbiskup/trepr/docs/index.rst

             - second-dataset.pdf

 Interested in more real-live examples?
-Check out the :ref:`use cases section <use_cases>`.
+Check out the :doc:`use cases section <usecases>`.

 Features